sparkfun/ProtoSnap-LilyPad_Development_Board/README.md

 Documentation
 -------------------
 * [Hookup Guide](https://www.sparkfun.com/tutorials/308) - Basic hookup guide for the LilyPad Development Board.
+* [Activity Guide](https://learn.sparkfun.com/tutorials/lilypad-development-board-activity-guide) - This guide will get you started with some introductory programming activities exploring each of the LilyPad pieces on the LilyPad Development Board.
+If you’ve never used Arduino to program before, this guide will walk you through the basics with example code to upload and explore.

 Product Versions
 ----------------
 * [DEV-11262](https://www.sparkfun.com/products/11262)- This is the standard ProtoSnap LilyPad Development Board
 * [RTL-11261](https://www.sparkfun.com/products/11261)- Retail version of the ProtoSnap LilyPad Development Board.
+(Retired)
+* [LAB-11762](https://www.sparkfun.com/products/11762)- Packaged version for educators teaching the ProtoShap LilyPad Development Board in a classroom setting.

 License Information
 -------------------